 Hemp canvas is prepared in exactly the same way as you would prepare any other type of canvas, except that this fabric is washed.
 That means it does not shrink much when size is applied, therefore it should be stretched more tightly before surface preparation begins.

 For an overview of the way I prepare canvas please see this blog post.

 The hemp linen I prepared has six layers of primer

-I've done two paintings on my new hemp canvas so far (both mounted on to a panel).
+I've done several paintings on my new hemp canvas so far (all mounted on to a panel).
 It's an excellent surface: after priming it looks, feels and performs exactly like linen—all of which should be no surprise since on a microscopic scale the fibers are extremely difficult to tell apart.